amirakul/Plotly-Challenge/README.md

-My plan in creting this interactice dashboard:
+My plan in creating this interactice dashboard:

 ## Step 1: Plotly